codatio/codat-docs/docs/using-the-api/push.md

  }
 ```

 You can also use our endpoints to monitor the status of your create, update, or delete operation.
 List all operations for a company using the [List push operations](/codat-api#/operations/get-company-push-history) endpoint, or list a single operation via the [Get push operation](/codat-api#/operations/get-push-operation).

-Finally, you can GET GET GET GET
+This is useful when you want to include summary information to your customers outlining the status of their CUD history.

 ### Timeouts

 It is possible for an operation to be in a `Pending` status indefinitely, for example, if a user's on-premise software is offline.
 Codat provides a timeout functionality for such scenarios.

-If the `timeoutInMinutes` property has been set on a CUD operation, Codat guarantees that the operation will not be processed after that deadline.
+To control the timeframe in which you want your CUD operation to complete, use the `timeoutInMinutes` parameter.
 If the deadline expires, the status of the operation will change to `TimedOut`.

 ## Pitfalls

 - When a CUD operation successfully completes, this changes the specific record in Codat's system, but does not change any *associated* records.
 For example, if you create a payment against an invoice, the payment becomes available in Codat once the operation completes, but the invoice may still show a non-zero `amountDue`.
-To view the fully updated associated records, you need to requeue all the relevant datasets.
+To view the fully updated associated records, you need to [requeue all the relevant datasets](/using-the-api/queueing-data-syncs).

 - Data successfully created in the target platform is visible almost immediately when retrieving that data type from Codat.
 If you produce point-in-time reports or use the `modifiedDate` to pull only recent changes from the API, this may impact the consistency of your data.